ildar-shaimordanov/kubecli/README.md

     kubecli help

+## `man`

+Print the manual:

+    kubecli man

 ## `env`

 Print Kubernetes related environment variables:

     kubecli env

 Kubernetes itself uses some environment variables which names look like `KUBE*`.
 This project adds a few variables named as `KUBECLI_*`.
-Details are in the corresponding section below.
+See the details in the corresponding section below.

 ## `names`